Seagate/halon/Examples/COMMENTARY.md

 language, Haskell, too.

-## Comparison of Netwire/Nettle approach with Reactive-Banana
+## Variability guide: Netwire/Nettle vs. Reactive-Banana

 Functional Reactive Programming is an approach to using functional programming languages for implementing systems that process and